openkraken/website/docs/guide/advanced/high-performance-list.en-US.md

   ele.style.padding = '35rpx 60rpx';
   ele.appendChild(document.createTextNode(`The ${i + 1} element`));

-  // Simulate a scene with variable height of internal elements if (i % 3 === 0) {
+  // Simulate a scene with varying heights of internal elements if (i % 3 === 0) {
     const img = new Image();
     img.src =